Other Support Disclosure

 NSF has outlined their disclosure requirements for proposals in the Proposal & Award Policies & Procedures Guide (PAPPG).
 If you are seeking NSF funding, you should familiarize yourself with these policies and procedures.
 It is critical that researchers are transparent and thorough with their disclosures.
 Failure to properly disclose could result in non-acceptance of your proposal, loss of privilege to work under an NSF award, or suspension/termination of an NSF award, among other penalties.

-The NSF has also issued a helpful table which details the types of activities which should be reported and where such activities should be reported in the proposal.
+The NSF has also issued a helpful disclosure table which details the types of activities which should be reported and where such activities should be reported in the proposal.

 Questions about NSF?